APOLLO181 was designed and built in 2012 by Gianluca G. (an Italian electronic engineer,

 two instructions and eight clock cycles.
 Just as a performance indicator, APOLLO181 processor is able to perform a 12-bit integer multiplication (giving a 24-bit long result) in less than 1,2 milliseconds.

-A famous computer benchmark ("BM9", a Tom Fox algorithm to find out prime numbers, written in BASIC in 1980)
+A famous computer benchmark ("BM9", a Tom Fox algorithm written in BASIC in 1980 to find out prime numbers)

-has been transposed and implemented on APOLLO181 to test the performance: the respectable result obtained proved its
+has been transposed on APOLLO181 to test the performance: the respectable result obtained proved its capability.

-APOLLO181 is a multi-chip board and its peculiarity is that any TTL component employed
+APOLLO181 is a multi-chip board and its peculiarity is that any employed TTL component was

 Peter R. Rony © 1974, 1st edition), as a Gianluca's personal tribute to these books.
 By happy coincidence we are also approaching,